swcarpentry/shell-novice/_episodes/07-find.md

 > 4. `grep -i "of" haiku.txt`
 >
 > > ## Solution
-> > The correct answer is 3, because the `-w` flag looks only for whole-word matches.
+> > The correct answer is 3, because the `-w` option looks only for whole-word matches.
 > > The other options will also match "of" when part of another word.
 > {: .solution}
 {: .challenge}